 - ISO Range: Native ISO 51200, extend to ISO 1640000

 - Lens mount: Nikon F mount (AF coupling & contacts)

 - Extras: WiFi, Bluetooth, NFC, 4K UHD video recording at 30 fps, time-lapse up to 9999 frames.
-Includes Li-ion battery, charger, USB & HDMI cable clip, DK-17 eyepiece, USB cable, strap, body cap and warranty.
+Includes Li-ion battery, charger, USB & HDMI cable clip, DK-17 eyepiece, USB cable and strap.

 Out editor’s choice for wildlife photography cameras is the Nikon D500, a DX-format DSLR.
 This means the camera features a cropped (APS-C) CMOS sensor with 20.9 megapixels, a great balance between high-quality images and the advantages of the smaller and lighter DX lenses in the Nikkor line.

 Even with a telephoto lens, you’ll stay agile and are able to capture exquisite details, colors and textures.

 In low-light conditions, you can still use every bit of light with a native ISO range of 100-51,200.
 Down to an exposure value of -4, the Nikon D500 can still bring out rich details in shadows.